 - Export photos by albums in DearMob iPhone Manager.

 Method 4.
 Import and Delete All Photos via Windows AutoPlay

-Mac user might be quite familiar with the Delete After Import option, and the good news is, Windows has this hidden feature too!
+Mac users might be quite familiar with the Delete After Import option, and the good news is, Windows has this hidden feature too!

 Step 1.
-Plug in your iPhone, and wait for the AutoPlay to pop up.
+Plug in your iPhone, and wait for AutoPlay to pop up.